 Investing in mutual funds is a key strategy to help you diversify your portfolio.
 How?
 You’ll pool money with other investors to buy stocks, bonds and short-term securities — so you own a small portion, which minimizes risk.

 Annuities help you accumulate funds for retirement by paying a steady stream of income.
-Annuities, which are financial products you make deposits into and then give you back interest on that money, often have higher guaranteed rates, and no limit on deposits.
+Annuities, which are financial products you make deposits into that give you back interest on that money, often have higher guaranteed rates, and no limit on deposits.
 However, you pay taxes when you receive annuity income.

 Certain types of permanent life insurance policies build cash over time.
 This can be a great way to provide tax-free supplemental income when you retire.